Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Introduction

 In summary, our contributions are threefold.

 \begin{itemize} \item We propose a new continual learning method for BIQA.
-Our resulting method, which we name TSN-IQA, can integrate new knowledge into BN parameters without catastrophic forgetting of acquired knowledge. \item We design a lightweight KG module that only requires learning a set of distortion-aware BN parameters (rather than relying on an extra DNN~\cite{zhang2023continual}) to compute the weightings of prediction heads during inference. \item We perform extensive experiments to demonstrate the advantages of our method in terms of quality prediction accuracy, plasticity-stability trade-off, and task-order/-length robustness. \end{itemize}
+The resulting method, which we name TSN-IQA, integrates new knowledge into BN parameters without catastrophic forgetting of acquired knowledge. \item We design a lightweight KG module that only requires learning a set of distortion-aware BN parameters (instead of relying on an extra DNN~\cite{zhang2023continual}) to compute the weightings of prediction heads during inference. \item We perform extensive experiments to demonstrate the advantages of our method in terms of quality prediction accuracy, plasticity-stability trade-off, and task-order/-length robustness.